AI Agent Governance: Mapping NIST, EU AI Act, ISO 42001, and OWASP to Runtime Enforcement

 Level 1: Visibility

 Teams deploy observability tooling — Langfuse, LangSmith, provider dashboards.
-They can see what agents did after the fact.
-Cost reports arrive daily or weekly.
+Trace-only deployments reconstruct what agents did after the fact; some products also offer gateway controls, and reporting latency varies by configuration.

 Level 2: Policy